Raku-Steering-Council/Papers/papers/Raku_Steering_Committee_Code.md

 tested processes as much as possible.
-The high-level approach of a mostly-hands-off council is arguably the most common across large successful F/OSS projects, and low-level details are derived directly from Python's governance, which is unfluence by Django's governance.
+The high-level approach of a mostly-hands-off council is arguably the most common across large successful F/OSS projects, and low-level details are derived directly from Python's governance, which was influenced by Django's governance.
 * Be **simple**: Pare things down to the minimum needed to make it
 workable: the council, the core team (who elect the council), and